 • Aspects of children’s language profiles or their score on the GAPS test predict their progress in the different interventions

-We will conduct two studies: A Cluster Randomised Control Trial (RCT) in English and a Case-series in LOTE.
-A total of 216 children aged 3;05–4;05 with severe language difficulties from 18 schools, will be randomised to BEST, DLS or TAU.
+We conducted two studies: A Cluster Randomised Control Trial (RCT) in English and a Case-series in LOTE.
+A total of 216 children aged 3;05–4;05 with severe language difficulties from 18 schools, were randomised to BEST, DLS or TAU.
 We will deliver interventions in partnership with schools for 3 terms.
-The children’s language and functional communication will be assessed pre and post-intervention and at 4 months follow- up.
-Eight children aged 3;05-4;05 with severe language difficulties in their home language will receive BEST delivered in partnership with parents and/or bilingual co-workers.
-Children’s rate of progress before, during and after intervention will be compared.
+The children’s language and functional communication was assessed pre and post-intervention and at 4 months follow- up.
+Eight children aged 3;05-4;05 with severe language difficulties in their home language received BEST delivered in partnership with parents and/or bilingual co-workers.
+Children’s rate of progress before, during and after intervention were compared.

 University College London – Principal Investigator, Professor Julie Dockrell

 Abstract – Oral language provides children with essential skills to access the curriculum, develop literacy skills and engage with others.
 Significant numbers of children enter school without the requisite oral language skills at word-level, sentence-level and text-level.
 Teachers need reliable and valid measures to monitor progress through Reception and Key Stage 1 and to identify children struggling with oral language.
 The multicomponent nature of oral language makes this challenging for practitioners.
-Drawing on evidence about language learning needs and an understanding of language measures, the current study aims to identify measures that teachers could use in Reception and Key Stage 1 to profile language performance, monitor development, and identify children in need of further language support.
-Specifically, the study will examine the extent to which the GAPS test, developed by van der Lely and colleagues, in combination with a measure of narrative language and vocabulary, can meet teachers’ needs.
-A cross-sequential design will be used to assess the oral language profiles of 200 children (n = 100 Reception; n = 100 Year 1) at three time points on the GAPS, vocabulary and oral narrative.
+Drawing on evidence about language learning needs and an understanding of language measures, the study aimed to identify measures that teachers could use in Reception and Key Stage 1 to profile language performance, monitor development, and identify children in need of further language support.
+Specifically, the study examined the extent to which the GAPS test, developed by van der Lely and colleagues, in combination with a measure of narrative language and vocabulary, can meet teachers’ needs.
+A cross-sequential design was used to assess the oral language profiles of 200 children (n = 100 Reception; n = 100 Year 1) at three time points on the GAPS, vocabulary and oral narrative.
 Measures are economic, time efficient, and appropriate for teachers.
-To establish validity of the measures and to provide an independent measure of language difficulties, children will be assessed on an omnibus measure of language at the first assessment point.
-The relationships between language skills and performance on school-based assessments will be examined to capture educational impact.
-Ultimately, we aim to provide teachers with information about which language skills can be reliably assessed over time and are associated with school-based assessments.
-The data collected will be the first UK data that can contribute to current debates about the subcomponents of the language system in early primary education, capture development over time, and directly examine educational impact.
+To establish validity of the measures and to provide an independent measure of language difficulties, children were assessed on an omnibus measure of language at the first assessment point.
+The relationships between language skills and performance on school-based assessments were examined to capture educational impact.
+Ultimately, we aimed to provide teachers with information about which language skills can be reliably assessed over time and are associated with school-based assessments.
+The data collected was the first UK data that can contribute to current debates about the subcomponents of the language system in early primary education, capture development over time, and directly examine educational impact.

-City, University of London – Principal Investigator, Helen Spicer-Cain
+City, University of London – Principal Investigator, Dr Helen Spicer-Cain

 Abstract – Developmental Language Disorder (DLD) is a common communication impairment, affecting 7.6% of children at school entry (Norbury et al, 2016).
 Whilst most parents of children with DLD identify concerns about their children’s communication skills before 24 months, only a small proportion access speech and language therapy support before school (Rannard et al, 2004).
 There is therefore a clear need for research which addresses the identification of children with DLD earlier in life, enabling earlier support.